woywoy123/AnalysisG/README.md

 ```

 ## Generator Classes:
-In this framework generator classes are used to either compile or interface the analysis samples with the Deep Learning realm.
+In this framework uses a number of generator classes as intermediates to compile required samples.
+Familiarity with them isn't necessary, but useful, since it will provide more context around settings.

 ### EventGenerator:
-This class takes as input some ```Event``` implementation and sample directory, and compiles ROOT files into Python based objects.
+This class takes as input the ```Event``` implementation and sample directory to compile pythonic event objects.
-These objects act as containers and retain file traces for each event.
+These objects act as containers and retain file traces for each event, i.e. which ROOT files were used to compile the event.
+To uniquely tag events the MD5 hash is computed and can be used to reverse look-up the original ROOT filename.
-Generally, this class should be used for debugging or developing preliminary analysis strategies, since all specified ROOT leaves are available for each Particle/Event.
+This class should be used to debug or develop preliminary analysis strategies.

 ### GraphGenerator:
-This class processes the ```EventGenerator``` container and transforms ```Event``` objects into event graphs, where particles are nodes, and any relationships are represented as edges.
+The ```EventGenerator``` interfaces with the ```GraphGenerator``` to convert ```Event``` objects into ```EventGraphs```, where particles are nodes, and relationships are edges.
-Prior to compilation, simple python functions can be added to extract only relevant attributes from the ```Event```/```Particle``` objects.
-Generally, the output graphs are significantly smaller and are used as input for PyTorch Geometric.
-Furthermore, this class retains traces of the originating ROOT file and records the associated index of the event.
+For graphs to have any meaning, they require features.
+Typical features to include are the particle's pt, eta, phi, etc., which can be easily added by using Python functions (more on this later).
+Naturally, the same logic is applicable to the event graph and edges.

 ### Optimization:
 A class dedicated solely towards interfacing with the Deep Learning frameworks (specifically ```PyTorch```).